World Cup Predictions

 - Set piece quality: Teams with strong set piece delivery can score against any defense.
 If both teams are dangerous from corners and free kicks, BTTS becomes more likely even in otherwise defensive matchups.

 Our model produces a BTTS confidence score that represents the estimated probability.
-Today, our top BTTS pick is AS Soliman vs AS Gabes at 69% confidence for BTTS no.
+Today, our top BTTS pick is Nueva Chicago vs Atletico DE Rafaela at 61% confidence for BTTS no.

 Key Factors for BTTS Predictions